 TBD

 Interoperable components under the AS4 Usage Agreements as specified in Section 5.2 of the AS4 Profile of ebMS are non-normative.
-(Excepting that the new AS4 Interoperability Profile for Four-Corners Model networks does attempt to make interoperation normative via P-Mode configuration.)
+(Excepting that the new AS4 Interoperability Profile for Four-Corner Model networks does attempt to make interoperation normative via P-Mode configuration.)
 Samples of SOAP including XML, XMLNS and XSLT are included in Appendix A of the AS4 Profile.